sjbrown/misc_work/deckahedron/mod_deckahedron_world_gm_guide.md

 ### Start in a place of normalcy / comfort

 The first point in your good bank is a "gimmie".
-If you can think of a way to start all of the player's characters in a place of normalcy / comfort, mark a point in your *Good Bank*.
-You did remember to follow the rules in the Character Creation where you should ask the players where their characters feel most at home, right?
+If you can think of a way to start all of the players' characters in a place of normalcy / comfort, mark a point in your *Good Bank*.
+You did remember to follow the rules in the Character Creation and ask the players where their characters feel most at home, right?

 ### Cross a threshold with a true choice